 - Course pack: Electronic versions of course materials will be available on Canvas under the assignments listed for each session (see "Home" view). - In addition to the materials listed above, the course Canvas site includes announcements, homework assignments, and other supplementary materials.
-Please check it frequently for updates, as most readings and assignments will be posted on a weekly basis, by Friday before the following week's class. - 2.
+Please check it frequently for updates. - 2.
 Optional: The course pack on Canvas includes the featured reading materials from the textbook below.
 The full text is available for your reference in the library. - Background Textbook: Marketing Management (15th edition), Philip Kotler & Kevin Lane Keller.
 The course pack includes all the featured reading materials from the textbook.
 Copies are on reserve at Feldberg Library.